longi5rui/D3-Labs/README.md

 ③ Animated transition between information of all years.

-④ User can choose the year form the slide bar.
+④ User can choose the year form the slide bar below the chart.

 ⑤ User different colors to mark every country.